eon-collective/dbt_snowflake_tutorial_v2/README.md

 2. #### Setup<a name="dbt_project_input_local_development"></a> [↑](#toc-)

     Set up a profile called `dbt_project_template` to connect to a data warehouse by following [these instructions](https://docs.getdbt.com/docs/configure-your-profile).
-If you have access to a data warehouse, you can use those credentials â€“ we recommend setting your [target schema](https://docs.getdbt.com/docs/configure-your-profile#section-populating-your-profile) to be a new schema (dbt will create the schema for you, as long as you have the right privileges).
+If you have access to a data warehouse, you can use those credentials.

+    We recommend setting your [target schema](https://docs.getdbt.com/docs/configure-your-profile#section-populating-your-profile) to be a new schema (dbt will create the schema for you, as long as you have the right privileges).
 If you don't have access to an existing data warehouse, you can also setup a local postgres database and connect to it in your profile.
     Open your terminal and navigate to your `profiles.yml`.
 This is in the `.dbt` hidden folder on your computer, located in your home directory.

     On macOS, you can open the file from your terminal similar to this (which is using the Atom text editor to open the file):